itinero/docs/docs/transit/basic-concepts/index.md

 # Core Concepts

-If you want to start using Itinero.Transit library it's crucial to understand it's core concepts.
+This document defines a few core concepts and informally describes how the library calculates journeys.

+## Data Sources

+Although the library can easily be extended to support multiple data sources, at the moment only one data source is supported.

+### Linked Connections

+This library uses [Linked Connections](https://linkedconnections.org/) as datasource.
+Linked Connections are a way to format public transport data feeds in a semantically coherent way.
+The data is organized as pages of around 200 individual connections of a certain timespan (e.g. a quarter of an hour), sorted by departure time.

+## Basic data structures

 The most important are @transitdb, @connection and @journey:

 - @transitdb: Contains **the data needed for routing**, all stops, connections and trips.
 - @connection: The smallest element in a public transport network.
 A connection represents a transit vehicle that travels from one stop to the next, _without intermediate stops_.